tranhungnghiep/Parallel_Topic_Modeling/README.md

 </br>...

 ### How to use
 Parallel_Topic_Modeling can be used to estimate the topic distribution of a corpus by LDA or BoT model.

-#### Sample
+You can specify the number of parallel threads and how to partition data.
+The source code also support NYTimes dataset format.

-For commandline use:
+#### For commandline use:
 This command estimate the topic distribution of MAS corpus using BoT model, parallel in 10 threads...

-</br>`java -Xmx64g -cp ./Code/Parallel_Topic_Modeling.jar cgs_lda_multicore.UI.PLDA_BoT -est -dir ./Data/MAS_BoT -dfile MAS_doc_removedSW.txt -tsfile MAS_ts.txt -testsetprop 0.1 -datafileformat Private -tsfileformat Single -dfiletrain -dfiletest -alpha 0.5 -beta 0.1 -gamma 0.1 -ntopics 256 -L 16 -niters 200 -burnin 50 -savestep 0 -twords 10 -howtogetdist 1 -threadpoolsize 31 -P 10 -shuffle 10 -shufflets 200 -howtopart 2`
+</br>`java -Xmx64g -cp ./Code/Parallel_Topic_Modeling.jar cgs_lda_multicore.UI.PLDA_BoT -est -dir ./Data/MAS_BoT -dfile MAS_doc_removedSW.txt -tsfile MAS_ts.txt -testsetprop 0.1 -datafileformat Private -tsfileformat Single -dfiletrain -dfiletest -alpha 0.5 -beta 0.1 -gamma 0.1 -ntopics 150 -L 1 -niters 200 -burnin 100 -savestep 10 -twords 100 -howtogetdist 1 -threadpoolsize 0 -P 10 -shuffle 10 -shufflets 10 -howtopart 2`
 </br>where MAS_doc_removedSW.txt is document file and MAS_ts.txt is timestamp file.
+</br>The command can be shortened using default value as:
+</br>`java -Xmx64g -cp ./Code/Parallel_Topic_Modeling.jar cgs_lda_multicore.UI.PLDA_BoT -est -dir ./Data/MAS_BoT -dfile MAS_doc_removedSW.txt -tsfile MAS_ts.txt -alpha 0.5 -beta 0.1 -gamma 0.1`
-Please see files `/src/jgibblda/LDACmdOption.java` and `/src/cgs_lda_multicore/Utility/PLDACmdOption.java` for explanation.
+Please see files `/src/jgibblda/LDACmdOption.java` and `/src/cgs_lda_multicore/Utility/PLDACmdOption.java` for explanation of commandline options.

-For using in your code as a library, please see sample files `/src/cgs_lda_multicore/TestSite/Testing.java`	for LDA and `/src/cgs_lda_multicore/TestSite/Testing_BoT.java` for BoT.
+#### For using in your code as a library:
+Please see sample files `/src/cgs_lda_multicore/TestSite/Testing.java`	for LDA and `/src/cgs_lda_multicore/TestSite/Testing_BoT.java` for BoT.

 ### License
 Parallel_Topic_Modeling is a free software under the terms of <a href=http://www.gnu.org/licenses/gpl.html>GNU GPL</a> 3.0 and any later version.
 You can freely use, redistribute, and modify it as long as you acknowledge us and adopt the same license for derivative works.